-21 CAPITAL AND OPERATING COSTS
+18 CAPITAL AND OPERATING COSTS

-This section summarises the costs used by OreWin to validate the economics of the Mineral Reserve estimate for the SGO.
+This section summarises the costs used by the QPs to validate the economics of the Mineral Reserve estimate for the SGO.
 The cost estimate was prepared by the SSR technical department at both the SGO site and Saskatoon office.
-OreWin reviewed the assumptions, parameters, and methods used to prepare the cost estimate and is of the opinion that they are sufficient for the purposes of validating the economics of the Mineral Reserve.
+The QPs reviewed the assumptions, parameters, and methods used to prepare the cost estimate and is of the opinion that they are sufficient for the purposes of validating the economics of the Mineral Reserves.

-The cost estimates were completed in C $\$ and converted to US $\$ at an exchange rate of C1.26:US1.00.
+The cost estimates were completed in C\$ and converted to US\$ at an exchange rate of C\$1.26:US\$1.00.

 Cash costs and all-in sustaining costs (AISC) per payable ounce of gold sold are non-GAAP financial measures.
-Please see "Cautionary Note Regarding Forward-Looking Statements" in this Seabee21TR.
+Please see "Cautionary Note Regarding Forward-Looking Statements" in this Seabee21TRS.

-21.1 Capital Costs
+18.1 Capital Costs

-The estimated capital costs required to achieve the Mineral Reserve LOM are summarised in Table 21.1.
+The estimated capital costs required to achieve the Mineral Reserve LOM are summarised in Table 18.1.
 The capital costs were estimated from historical construction costs and equipment purchase prices, actual development costs, as well as results from study work completed by OreWin and third-party consulting firms.
 Where costs were not available for some minor components, an experience-based allowance was included.

-Table 21.2 represents the categorised capital costs estimated as of the beginning of 2022.
-A contingency of 10% was included for capital costs outside of mine development from 2023 onwards.
+Table 18.2 represents the categorised capital costs estimated as of the beginning of 2022.
+As the project has been in operation for a number of years, the level of project definition for the capital cost estimate is very high.
+Given some new capital projects are planned, a contingency of 10% was included for capital costs outside of mine development from 2023 onwards.
+The QP considers the capital estimate to be in the accuracy range of +/-15%.
 The sustaining capital costs include:

-- Surface infrastructure construction such as upgrades to the camp and kitchen, IT upgrades, and asset integrity costs. - Mill improvements and replacement of major components. - Tailings management facility construction costs. - Mobile equipment such as new and replacement purchases and major rebuilds.
+- Surface infrastructure construction such as upgrades to the camp and kitchen, IT upgrades, and asset integrity costs. - Mill improvements and replacement of major components. - TMF construction costs. - Mobile equipment such as new and replacement purchases and major rebuilds.

-Table 21.1 Capital Costs Estimate
+Table 18.1 Capital Costs Estimate

-Cost Component \$ M
+Cost Component \$M

 Capital Development 85

 Sustaining Capital 71

 Capital Cost Before Contingency 156

 Contingency 6

 Total Capital Cost 162

-21.2 Operating Costs
+18.2 Operating Costs